Essen Süd station: History

 The station is located the Essen-Werden–Essen railway, which was opened by the Bergisch-Märkische Railway Company on 15 August 1877 and connects the Ruhr Valley Railway to the Essen Hauptbahnhof.

 Essen Süd, which was modelled on suburban stations in Berlin, was built in 1914.
 The station buildings are located on both sides of the tracks, which are in a deep cutting.
 The main building consists of a single-storey building with a gabled roof and its frontage is framed by neoclassical columns.
 The annex on the other side of the tracks is a smallish building with a hip roof and is set back from the road.
 Both parts of the building are connected by a covered walkway.
 The ensemble was heritage-listed as a monument of the city of Essen on 14 April 1988.

 Since 1974, Essen Süd station has been served by line S6 of the Rhine-Ruhr S-Bahn.

 Current situation

 The station is now served by line S6 of the Rhine-Ruhr S-Bahn and lies on the Essen-Werden–Essen railway.
 The owner of the property is DB Station&Service, which classified it as a category 5 station.

-In the former station building from 1914, which is no longer used as such today, there is a restaurant with a beer garden.
+In former station building from 1914 is no longer used as such today.
 The station has two outside platforms accessible from the street.

 A stop of the Essen tramway is located on the street spanning the station.